couchdeveloper/RXPromise/README.md

     [self.queue addOperation:op];

-    // Cancel the operation if the returned promise has been
+    // Foward Cancelation: Cancel the operation if the returned promise
-    // cancelled by the call-site:
+    // has been cancelled:
     promise.then(nil, ^id(NSError*error){
         [op cancel];
         return nil;